savau/nixos-config/README.md

 ### 2. Boot the Installer

-- disable Secure Boot Control
+- Disable Secure Boot Control
-- disable USB legacy boot
+- Disable USB legacy boot
-- enable Launch CSM
+- Enable Launch CSM

 ### 3. Partitioning
 (Assuming a 256GB NVMe SSD and 16GB physical RAM)

 Use `gdisk /dev/nvme0n1` to write the following partition table:
 ```
-NAME          SIZE   TYPE  MOUNTPOINT
-nvme0n1       238.5G disk
-├─nvme0n1p1     500M part  /boot/efi
-└─nvme0n1p2     238G part
-  └─root        238G crypt
-    ├─vg-swap    32G lvm   [SWAP]
-    └─vg-root   206G lvm   /
+Number      Size  Code
+     1      500M  ef00
+     2  100%FREE  8300
 ```

-- one partition of size 500M in FAT (EFI partition)
+- One partition of size 500M in FAT32 (EFI partition)
-- one partition with LVM on LUKS, containing both the swap and the root filesystem (only works with LUKS1 in case of Grub!)
+- One partition with LVM on LUKS, containing both the swap and the root filesystem
+    - (Note: only works with LUKS1 in case of Grub!)
-- as a rule of thumb: the amount of swap space should be double the amount of physical RAM available on your machine
+- As a rule of thumb: The amount of swap space should be double the amount of physical RAM available on your machine

 Set up the encrypted LUKS partition and open it:
 ```